 Edinburgh International Book Festival: Compilation 2016 - 2019

-Like many, I'm saddened that the Edinburgh Festivals have been cancelled this year.
-No time like the present to look back at the amazing events, books and of course the incredible authors at Edinburgh International Book Festival.
-Time to catch up on some reading and plan for 2021.
+Like many, I'm saddened that the Edinburgh Festivals including Edinburgh International Book Festival has been cancelled this year but wait have you heard about the online program?
+I'm sure that like past events there will be something for everyone!
+Here's a look back at the amazing events, books and of course the incredible authors at Edinburgh International Book Festival.
+Time to catch up on some reading and plan your visit for 2021.

 Edinburgh International Book Festival: